-EPH 507a, Social Justice and Health Equity Raja Staggers-Hakim with a focus on health determinants including health care, social class, poverty, oppression and power, stigma and discrimination, and neighborhood and social factors.
+EPH 507a, Social Justice and Health Equity Danya Keene

+This course outlines the social and structural determinants related to health inequities in the United States and globally.
+Conceptual, theoretical, methodological, and empirical approaches to understanding social justice and health equity are explored, with a focus on health determinants including health care, social class, poverty, oppression and power, stigma and discrimination, and neighborhood and social factors.
 The course takes a multidisciplinary approach, integrating methods and research from epidemiology, social sciences, and medicine to explore the individual, interpersonal, community, and societal influences that lead to healthy and unhealthy outcomes.